 At the University of Windsor, you will be interacting with world-class faculty conducting cutting-edge research in the automotive area.
 They will be your mentors as you prepare yourself for the careers of the future.
 You will combine what you learn in the classroom with practical application so that you are ready for the world of opportunities that will follow your university studies.

-The MEng-Mechanical Engineering (Automotive Option) consists of eight courses taught over three academic terms starting in September and January.
+The MEng-Mechanical Engineering (Automotive Option) consists of eight courses taught over four academic terms starting in September and January.

 The courses are selected by academic administration and will vary from year to year depending on current market trends in the automotive industry and availability.
 For a complete list of possible courses see the Graduate Calendar.

-There will also be a mandatory Automotive Engineering Preparation Program prior to the start of your academic studies.
-Generally, this program in held in the last week of August with daily seminars to enhance your understanding of automotive related topics and to better prepare you for your academic workload ahead.
-(Additional fees for this program may apply.)
+Students may be admitted into this program conditional upon completing the Automotive Engineering Pre-graduate Preparation Program (PPP) prior to the start of your academic studies.
+Generally, this program in held during the five weeks leading up to the start of the graduate program, with daily seminars to enhance your understanding of automotive related topics and to better prepare you for your academic workload ahead.
+Additional fees for this program will apply.